RediSearch/RediSearch/docs/docs/query/full-text.md

 FT.SEARCH index "@field: word"
 ```

-Words that occur very often, such as articles, aren't indexed and will not return a search result.
+Words that occur very often in natural language, such as `the` or `a` for the English language, aren't indexed and will not return a search result.
 You can find further details in the [stop words article](/docs/interact/search-and-query/advanced-concepts/stopwords).

 The following example searches for all bicycles that have the word 'kids' in the description: